serilog-mssql/serilog-sinks-mssqlserver/README.md

 The log event JSON can be stored to the LogEvent column.
 This can be enabled with the `columnOptions.Store` parameter.

+Use the `columnOptions.LogEvent.ExcludeAdditionalProperties` parameter to exclude redundant properties from the JSON.
+This is analogue to excluding redundant items from XML in the Properties column.

 ### Options for serialization of the Properties column

 The serialization of the properties column can be controlled by setting values in the in the `columnOptions.Properties` parameter.